Solving social issues with digitally converging multidisciplinary knowledge

 However, this world view cannot be realized in isolation.
 Through industry-academia collaboration, Fujitsu is conducting advanced research and development while incorporating cutting-edge multidisciplinary academic knowledge, across both humanities and social sciences.
 We are undertaking joint projects with research institutions in the fields of computational social science, economics, and behavioral science.

 Fujitsu's purpose o as the basis for its activity is to create a society that is resilient to change and is inherently sustainable.
 We are proud to have supported the evolution of society’s ICT infrastructure over many years.
 At the same time, we fully accept our responsibility to continue contributing by advancing digital technology.
 In order to enrich society as a whole while respecting each individual, it is necessary to model and reproduce the states and relationships of people and society in the digital world.

-At the ACT Labs, we are committed to developing technologies that narrow down potential effective measures before social implementation.
+At the CT Lab, we are committed to developing technologies that narrow down potential effective measures before social implementation.
 We achieve this by testing them virtually in advance via a "digital rehearsal" process, using models in the digital world.
 By analyzing these results and creating a continuous cycle of further improvements, we are contributing to the realization of a sustainable world where people can live safely and with peace of mind for the foreseeable future.